NunoSempere/clarivoyance/list/index.md

 ### Questions about how agent-y and general future AIs will be, and how that affects X-risk from AI

 - ★★ By 2030/2035/2040, will some companies will employ AI middle-managers.
   - Note: "AI middle managers" might look different from current middle managers.
 E.g., maybe you have humans aided by middle managers.
-Or maybe you have "analytics systems" that people working at McDonalds report to.
-Thus this question is underoperationalized.
+Or maybe you have "analytics systems" that people working at McDonald's report to.
+Thus this question is under-operationalized.

 - ★ In what year will the first AI personal assistant be sold?